 DPL := B := *PC; PC += 1 B := *zDP; ML T := 0 ASL B; SETF(NZC) *zDP := T IR := *PC; PC += 1; END

 By now, this microcode should look fairly familiar.
-We fetch the operand (in this case a zero-page address).
-Read the byte, shift it left through the ALU while setting flags, and then write it back to the zero-page address.
-One special aspect is that the modify cycle is a dead-cycle.
+We first fetch the operand (in this case a zero-page address).
+We then read the target byte from memory (Read Cycle “B := *zDP”), shift it left through the ALU (Modify Cycle “T := 0 ASL B”) and then write it back to the zero-page address (Write Cycle “*zDP := T”).
+The Modify Cycle is a dead-cycle.
 The NMOS 6502 performs a write to the zero-page address during this cycle, while the CMOS 65C02 performs a read.
 The microcode is not explicit about this.
-Rather, dedicated circuitry in the CPU is triggered by the “ML” operation which produces the correct behaviour for the instruction-set currently in effect.
-“ML” also brings the 65C02 ML pin low during the Read, Modify and Write cycles.
+Rather, dedicated circuitry in the CPU is triggered by the “ML” operation which produces the correct behaviour.
+“ML” also brings the ML CPU pin low during the Read, Modify and Write cycles.

 One-Byte Opcodes — e.g., “PLP”